-We may experience difficulties, delays or unexpected costs and not achieve anticipated cost savings from our recently implemented cost reduction plan.
+We may experience difficulties as a result of our implemented cost reduction plan.

 In March 2015, we implemented an organizational restructuring and cost reduction plan.
 As part of the plan, we eliminated approximately 160 full-time positions in the United States, representing approximately 15% of our workforce primarily in our technology and content and customer care and enrollment groups, and to a lesser extent, in our marketing and advertising and general and administrative groups.
 The majority of the restructuring activities comprising the plan were substantially completed in the first quarter of 2015, and we also eliminated certain positions in our China operation in that quarter.

-For our cost reduction plan to be successful and build a framework for future growth, we must continue to execute and deliver on our core business initiatives with fewer human resources and losses of intellectual capital.
-For instance, as a part of the reduction-in-force, we have significantly reduced headcount in our customer care and enrollment and technology and content groups.
+As a part of the reduction-in-force, we significantly reduced headcount in our customer care and enrollment and technology and content groups.
 These reductions could impair our ability to assist consumers seeking to purchase health insurance.
-They also constrain our ability to enhance our technology platforms as well as adapt our technology platforms and service to changes in the health insurance industry brought about by changes to the implementation of health care reform, regulatory or for other reasons.
-The reductions will also impact our ability to enter new business areas and develop and enhance our existing products and services.
+They also constrain our ability to enhance our technology platforms as well as adapt our technology platforms and service to changes in the health insurance industry brought about by changes to the implementation of health care reform or for other reasons.
+The reductions also may impact our ability to enter new business areas and develop and enhance our existing products and services.
 In the aggregate, the reduction-in-force could harm our business, operating results and financial condition.